 How much time are you spending in your day talking to customers via chat platforms like Facebook Messenger?

-Today, we’re to share our complete guide on how to implement Facebook Messenger chatbots into your day, helping you to use AI to answer basic queries, freeing up your day to spend on more important things.
+Today, we are going to share our complete guide on how to implement Facebook Messenger chatbots into your day, helping you to use AI to answer basic queries, ultimately freeing up your busy schedule.

 Why Use Facebook Messenger Chatbots?

 There’s no denying that Facebook is one of the most used social media platforms in all industries, and if customers are looking to get in contact with your business, this is one of the first places they’re going to go.
 Whereas clients might contact you through Messenger to ask you questions which typically you’ll have to spend time replying to, the chatbot can do all the hard work for you.

 What’s more, Facebook’s chatbots have been developed by Facebook themselves, and have been tried and tested across companies both global and local and have proven time and time again to provide a great service that’s reliable.

 If you’re not using Facebook Messenger to communicate with your clients, then you might not need a chatbot.
 However, if Facebook Messenger is a frequent part of your day, then there’s no denying this will make things easier.

 What’s more, even if you don’t handle inquiries through Messenger, you can direct people from your page and even your website to communicate with you in this way; lessening the amount of time you spend answering messages on other platforms.

 “There are so many advantages to this technology, such as the ability for customers to receive a response instantly at any time of the day.
 Additionally, since people are able to engage in your business far more effectively, they are far more likely to make a purchase or booking there and then,” says Barbara R. Clodfelter, a tech writer at Write My X and Australia2write.

 Are They Any Disadvantages to Using a Chatbot?